 Alternatively, you can also open the file from the Requirements tab of the Requirements Manager app in Simulink.

 Each row in this file specifies the requirements in textual and graphical formats for testing the lane-following system for a test scenario.
 The scenarios with the scenario_LF_ prefix enable you to test lane-detection and lane-following algorithms without obstruction by other vehicles.
 The scenarios with the scenario_LFACC_ prefix enable you to test lane-detection, lane-following, and ACC behavior with other vehicles on the road.

-scenario_LFACC_05_Curve_CutInOut_TooClose — Curved road scenario with a lead car cutting aggressively into the ego lane.
+scenario_LFACC_04_Curve_CutInOut— Curved road scenario with a fast moving car in the adjacent lane cuts into the ego lane and cuts out from ego lane.